-This was 25 years ago and Berlin decided to commemorate the fall of the wall by bringing it back up for two days.
+This was 25 years ago, and Berlin decided to commemorate the wall’s fall by bringing it back up for two days.
 But, this time, the Berlin Wall will be made of balloons full of light.
 And it is going to be beautiful.

 A Berlin Wall Made of Light

-The Lichtgrenze, like it is called, was designed by the light artist Christopher Bauder and film maker Marc Bauder of Whitevoid and Bauderfilm.
-The art installation will trace almost 20 kilometers of the 140 kilometers structure that used to circled the western part of Berlin.
-And will be made of more than 8.000 glowing white orbs, marking one part of the original path of the Berlin Wall.
-During two days from november 7th to november 9th, the german capital will be split between East and West, once again.
+The Lichtgrenze, as it is called, was designed by the light artist Christopher Bauder and filmmaker Marc Bauder of Whitevoid and Bauderfilm.
+The art installation will trace almost 20 kilometers of the 140-kilometer structure that was used to circle the western part of Berlin.

 Back in 1961, when the Berlin Wall was built, it went up over night, literally.
 To mark the 25 years of its fall, the wall is going back up for 2 days.